AKloc/BookNotes/Algorithms of Oppression.md

 - Well-organized.
 Author quickly states her thesis and her strategy for proving it.
 - Principled.
 Author calls out that her arguments aren't unique to black women by any stretch of the imagination.
 - BUT... bland.
 Makes the same point numerous times.
 By virtue of buying the book, I likely
-- Offers no solutions.
+- What are the solutions?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI2MjU3MjkyLC0xMjMzNTkxMzY5XX0=
+eyJoaXN0b3J5IjpbMTg5NTk1MjIyNiw0MjYyNTcyOTIsLTEyMz
+M1OTEzNjldfQ==
 -->